victoraaa/python173/README.txt

 One important thing to notice is function application.
 In the last assignments, we just created the new environment during the application.
 Here, we create it when creating the closure.
 Because of this, we need to allocate a new position for all of the local variables when we apply the function.

+About the 2 tests not passing:
+  Both of them are in Scope.
+  freevar-in-method does not work because we didn't expect, when first designing our scope, all of the specific nuances of scope in class definitions.
+  We have put some significant effort into trying to fix this, and if we do, we will probably re-submit the assignment. local-functions does not work because we assumed that local variables should be the ones that are 1)assigned in the scope block, 2)names of functions declared in the scope block, 3)names of classes defined in the scope block or 4) arguments of the function.
+However, it seems that if a variable is just used, it should be also a Locals.

+The file "Lib" contains the definitions of primitive classes corresponding to tuples, lists, sets, dicts, and the other primitive datatypes.
+It also holds a lot of Python functions (range, filter, etc).

+Exceptions and breaks/continues/returns are handled in a manner similar to that used in parselextend - there is a variant type to AnswerC for each of them, and on receipt of those variants we perform the ncessary operation.
+For instance, an exception should be passed through a function call, but would be caught by an TryExcept.

+We've used iterators for a lot of functionality, including string slices.